wp-plugins/ios-images-fixer/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Added a check to make sure the image has EXIF data before proceeding.

 = 1.2 =
-Added manual fix page to let you fix images that were uploaded before installing the plugin!
+* Added manual fix page to let you fix images that were uploaded before installing the plugin!

 = 1.1 =
-Added conditional check and admin notice in case of disabled required functions.
+* Added conditional check and admin notice in case of disabled required functions.

 = 1.0 =
 * Initial plugin release.